 sites/g/directory to the codebase after executing

-After you ensure that your website will work with Acquia Cloud Site Factory's directory structure and you test your Drush aliases, you are ready to begin migrating your website into Acquia Cloud Site Factory.
+After you ensure that your website will work with the Site Factory directory structure and you test your Drush aliases, you should review Checklist for migrating your sites to Site Factory.